Whether it be artistic expression, cultural or spiritual, or just plain rebelliousness, tattoos play a significant role in society.

 Laser Tattoo Removal Training at National Laser Institute

-Our course is divided into 2 sections: didactic and clinical hands-on training.
+Our course is divided into two sections: didactic and clinical hands-on training.
 You will spend the first half of the course doing classroom education.
 Here, you will learn things like tissue interaction, wavelengths and laser selection, pre- and post-patient care and more!

 By the end of the course, you will feel comfortable and confident to perform tattoo removal treatments in any medical setting!